chernikovalexey/Prevel/README.md

 ###Prevel Framework

-It's a lightweight (approximately 4.8 Kb) JavaScript library with strong functionality.
+It's a lightweight (approximately 5 Kb) JavaScript library with strong functionality.
 All the methods which can be useful in all kinds of development are attending in Prevel (such as interaction with DOM, Ajax, some of common methods).
 If something is missed, you always can write your module using `pl.extend` method.
 Furthermore, it's completely cross-browser and oriented not only on modern browsers.

 ---
-__Browsers, which are supported:__
+__Supported browsers:__

 * Internet Explorer 6+
 * Opera 9.0+